The Wild Blue Yonder (1951 film): Production

-The working title of the film was "Wings Across the Pacific".
+The working title of the film was Wings Across the Pacific.

 The production relied heavily on USAF and Marine Corps assistance.
-Location photography took place from April 3 to mid-May 1951 at March Field Air Base and Mojave Airport Marine Base in California, Davis-Monthan Field in Tucson, Arizona, and Walker Air Force Base in Roswell, New Mexico, where the 22nd Bomb Group's 2nd Squadron was flying B-29s operationally.
+Location photography took place from April 3 to mid-May 1951 at March Field Air Base and Mojave Airport Marine Base in California, Davis-Monthan Field in Tucson, Arizona and Walker Air Force Base in Roswell, New Mexico, where the 22nd Bomb Group's 2nd Squadron was flying B-29s operationally.
 The aerial scenes of the bombing of Tokyo were filmed above Santa Catalina Island.

 Release

-The film premiered at the Orpheum Theatre in Omaha on November 29, 1951 and grossed $17,000 in its opening week in a double bill with The Sea Hornet.
+The film premiered at the Orpheum Theatre in Omaha, Nebraska on November 29, 1951 and grossed $17,000 in its opening week in a double bill with The Sea Hornet.

+The film was rereleased in 1958.

 Reception

-The Wild Blue Yonder was well received by the public, but fared poorly with critics.
-At best, reviewer Alun Evans considered it a "tame tribute to the B-29 bomber ... routine heroics against the Japanese ..."
-Bosley Crowther of The New York Times wrote, "... this soggy saga of bomber airmen in World War II plows monotonously through every cliché of aerial war films before it hits the mud and then it bogs down in the bathos of mawkish heroics and tears."
+In a contemporary review for The New York Times, critic Bosley Crowther wrote: "[T]his soggy saga of bomber airmen in World War II plows monotonously through every cliché of aerial war films before it hits the mud and then it bogs down in the bathos of mawkish heroics and tears. ...
+Except for a few aerial glimpses and newsreel shots lifted out of the files, 'The Wild Blue Yonder' is strictly artificial, illogical, pedestrian and dull."

+Adaptation

-On September 24, 1951, on a special Lux Radio Theatre broadcast honoring the 50th anniversary of motion pictures, the lead actors, Corey, Ralston and Tucker, recreated brief scenes from The Wild Blue Yonder.
+On September 24, 1951, on a special Lux Radio Theatre broadcast honoring the 50th anniversary of motion pictures, Corey, Ralston and Tucker recreated brief scenes from The Wild Blue Yonder.